 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn an affiliate commission at no additional cost to you.
 Learn more

 Ukraine is home to many internationally known popular dishes, starting from pierogi dumplings to delicious buttery Chicken Kiev.
 There’s much more to try, though – so if you are headed this way, check out what awaits you.
-We chose 23 delightful Ukrainian dishes with recipes and dug up the history behind them.
+We chose 23 popular Ukrainian foods and dug up the history behind them.

 Ukraine is the second-largest European country – and one of the most diverse.
 The Carpathian Mountains boast Hungarian culinary influence, and Lviv’s multicultural palette includes Jewish, Austrian, and German cooking traditions.
 The capital, Kyiv, represents the classics of Ukrainian cuisine, while Odesa brings in the seafood goodies.

 Many Ukrainian dishes include meat, but vegetarians will find plenty of meatless options.
 Potatoes, cabbage, pickles, and carrots prevail in savory foods, while cottage cheese is often used in desserts.